 Get more information about taking out a grievance.

 If you think that your employer isn't sticking to the law, you can ask the Information Commissioner to assess whether your employer is meeting their obligations under data protection law.

 The Information Commissioner supervises and enforces the law on data protection, and can advise both workers and employers on their rights and duties under the Data Protection Act.
 There is no charge for this.

 If the Commissioner decides that your employer is not following the law, recommendations can be made to them or an enforcement notice can be issued.
 The Information Commissioner cannot award you compensation.

 A Citizens Advice Bureau can also help if you have a concern about workplace monitoring.
 To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.

 You can find more information about monitoring at work on the TUC's Worksmart website at: www.worksmart.org.uk/rights/monitoring_at_work.

-The Information Commissioner issues a Code of Practice called the Employment Practices Data Protection Code.
+The Information Commissioner issues a code of practice called the Employment Practices Data Protection Code .
 This gives guidance on how the Data Protection Act should be used in the workplace.
-This information is available on the Information Commissioner's website in a document called: The Employment practices Code .